Bon Jovi debut album review

 A Man On A Mission

-In a display of the blue collar work ethic which would eventually become synonymous with his band, he spent six weeks walking to every radio station within a 100 mile radius to ask each one if they’d play his new song (!).
+And in an early display of the blue-collar work ethic that would eventually become synonymous with his band, he walked to every radio station within a hundred-mile radius and handed them a copy of the finished track.

-Better still, his work rate caught the attention of Mercury Records, who decided to hand him a one album deal and subsequently helped bring together the group of musicians we now recognize as the classic Bon Jovi line-up.
+Better still, his one man marketing campaign had caught the attention of A&R executives at Mercury Records.
+Impressed by his gumption, they handed the young frontman a one album deal and helped him assemble the line-up of musicians we now recognise as Bon Jovi.

 Bon Jovi in 1984